 \subsection{Website Fingerprinting}

-In the Website Fingerprinting (WF) setting, a local passive attacker observes encrypted network traffic from a client visiting a website using some sort of proxy or relay---typically Tor~\cite{tor}, but it could equally well be a VPN~\cite{cheng1998traffic,touching,SunSWRPQ02,Hintz02,LiberatoreL06,HerrmannWF09} or using some developing standard like MASQUE~\cite{ietf-masque-connect-ip-07,privaterelay}---that hides the destination website's IP address from the attacker.
-The goal of the attacker is to infer the website the client is visiting (or \emph{subpage} of a website other than the typical \emph{frontpage} in the case of \emph{webpage} fingerprinting).
-Section~\ref{sec:background:wf:attacks} gives an overview of WF attacks, while Section~\ref{sec:background:wf:defenses} gives an overview of WF defenses.
+In the website fingerprinting (WF) setting, a local, passive attacker observes encrypted network traffic generated by a client visiting a website using some proxy or relay that hides the destination IP address---typically Tor~\cite{tor}, but it could just as well be a VPN~\cite{cheng1998traffic,touching,SunSWRPQ02,Hintz02,LiberatoreL06,HerrmannWF09} or some developing standard like MASQUE~\cite{ietf-masque-connect-ip-07,privaterelay}.
+The goal of the attacker is to infer the website the client is visiting (or the \emph{subpage} of a website rather than the typical \emph{frontpage}, in the case of \emph{webpage} fingerprinting).
+Section~\ref{sec:background:wf:attacks} gives an overview of WF attacks and Section~\ref{sec:background:wf:defenses} of WF defenses.